zey9991/research_report/pendle/Pendle V2 Fee Optimization.md

 The **enclosed region** (including data points on the dashed lines) consists of values **retained** without modification.
 The data points **outside** this region (colored differently) are subject to Winsorization or trimming.

+Intuitively:

+- **Winsorization** replaces data points exceeding a boundary with the value of the nearest boundary within the enclosed region.
+If data points exceed both boundaries, their values are replaced by the nearest vertex of the enclosed region.
+- **Trimming**, on the other hand, completely discards data points that fall outside the boundaries.

 Similarly, we generate plots for adjustments at the **2.5% and 5% percentiles**: